-STOBER Predictive Maintenance requires no additional external sensors, no additional wiring and no additional components.
+Predictive Maintenance requires no additional external sensors, no additional wiring and no additional components.

-17.1 Legal disclaimer
+18.1 Legal disclaimer

-As of 2022 in DriveControlSuite in V 6.5-G or later, functions that estimate the aging and wear of the components used have been implemented in the STOBER system.
+As of 2022 in DriveControlSuite in V 6.5-G or later, functions that estimate the aging and wear of the components used have been implemented in our drive systems.